RobHaii/miniMips-Virtual-machine/README.md

     5. All branches, be it near jump or "far jump", its all pc relative. we dont plan to make an os for the VM so we dont expect it to have a RAM grater than 1GB.

-    6. we only support integer operations. and strings too... only for reading and writing them though. you can implement your own string libraries if you want
+    6. We only support integer operations. and strings too... only for reading and writing them though. you can implement your own string libraries if you want

 Every instruction supported by our virtual machine belongs to one of the seven (7) instruction classes:

-1. Arithmetic operations

-2. Logical operations

-3. Memory access operations

-4. Conditional operations

-5. Unconditional operations

-6. Halt

-7. Interrupts

-	Arithmetic operations:  simple arithmetic operations ADD, ADDI, SUB, MUL, DIV..
+1. **Arithmetic operations**: imple arithmetic operations ADD, ADDI, SUB, MUL, DIV..

-    Logical operations: simple logical ops AND, OR, NOR, XOR Memory Access operations: memory access instructions LW, SW, LUI..
+2. **Logical operations**: simple logical ops AND, OR, NOR, XOR

+3. **Memory access operations**: memory access instructions LW, SW, LUI..

-    Conditional operations: used for testing conditions BEQ, BNE, SLT Unconditional operations: ...
+4. **Conditional operations**: used for testing conditions BEQ, BNE, SLT

+5. **Unconditional operations**: ...
 J, JR, JR

-    Halt:  used to terminate the machine after end of execution of program
+6. **Halt**:  used to terminate the machine after end of execution of program

-    Interrupt: used to perform simple non primitive ops like read/write to/from terminal
+7. **Interrupts**: used to perform simple non primitive ops like read/write to/from terminal

     please see the detailed insruction set list below for further info!!

-These instruction classes are classified based on the type of operation they perform, not based on the encoding mathods used.
-The MIPS instruction encoding scheme is also used in our virtual machine ISA.
-I guess a brief overview of these encoding schemes will do us (you + *us the developers*) all good.
-MIPS-32 has three instruction encoding schemes, R-type, I-type, J-type. every instruction is 32 bits long and each scheme is made as close to the other schemes to make the instruction set similar and hardware implementation that much easier.
+These instruction classes are classified based on the type of operations they perform, not based on the encoding methods used.
+We followed the MIPS-32 instruction encoding format which has three instruction encoding schemes, R-type, I-type, J-type. every instruction is 32 bits long and each encoding scheme is as close to the other encoding schemes to reduce decoding hardware compelexity.

-figure below demostrated the three schemes:
+figure below demostrates the three schemes:

 	R-type: for register based instruction
 	| Opcode (6 bits) |	Rs (5 bits) | Rt (5bits) | Rd (5 bits) | shamt (5 bits) | function (6 bits) |

-    *We only used the opcode even though mips uses both opcode and function fileds.
+    *We only used the opcode eventhough mips uses both opcode and function fileds.

     	opcode: determines the type of instruction
         Rs: source register one